-Built in 1882, the Iolani Palace was the official residence of Hawaii’s monarchy.
-Today visitors can experience the grandeur of the property, thanks to meticulous restoration work.
-The Throne Room, with its captivating crimson and gold colors, is where King Kalakaua entertained guests.
-On the second floor, you can check out the royal family’s private suites.
+Built in 1882, the Iolani Palace was once the official residence of Hawaii’s monarchy.
+Today, visitors can experience the grandeur of the place, thanks to meticulous restoration work.
+The throne room, in captivating crimson and gold, is where King Kalākaua entertained guests, and on the second floor, you can check out the private suites.
 The palace grounds are thought to have been an ancient place of worship.
-Highlights to see here include the royal tomb and the coronation pavilion, where the Royal Hawaiian Band often performs.
+Highlights include the royal tomb and the coronation pavilion, where the Royal Hawaiian Band often performs.

 Take a break from the sun and head to the Royal Hawaiian Center, one of the largest shopping malls in Hawaii.
 With more than 100 shops and restaurants, you’ll find almost everything here, from luxury brands and upscale dining to surf shops and ice cream.
 Located in the center of the mall is a lush garden, as well as a bronze statue of Princess Bernice Pauahi Bishop, the great-granddaughter of King Kamehameha.
-The Royal Hawaiian also offers daily cultural programs, such as hula dancing, Hawaiian quilting, and weaving courses.
+The Royal Hawaiian also offers daily cultural programs, such as hula dancing and Hawaiian quilting and weaving courses.

 Just a short walk from the beach, the US Army Museum of Hawaii was originally built to protect the islands from invading forces.
-Today it is home to a museum that traces the military story of Hawaii, from ancient times to the Vietnam War.
+Today, it is home to a museum that traces the military story of Hawaii, from ancient times to the Vietnam War.
 History buffs and anyone with an interest in the military will find this free museum fascinating.
 Plus, you’ll get a chance to see old helicopters, tanks and other military equipment.

-Known as the heart of Waikiki and named after King David Kalakaua, this bustling thoroughfare is home to the area’s most prominent hotels, restaurants and shops.
+Known as the heart of Waikiki and named after King David Kalākaua, this bustling thoroughfare is home to the area’s most prominent hotels, restaurants and shops.
 There is no shortage of places to stock up on Hawaiian specialties like Kona coffee, macadamia nuts and fruit preserves.
 You can also check out some of Waikiki’s historic hotels, like the elegant Moana Surfrider and the bright pink Royal Hawaiian.
 On Kalakaua Avenue, you’ll be in the middle of all the action.